holderbp/nlme_mcmc/README.md

 * Another item

-## Background on Bayesian Hierarchical / NLME
+## Theoretical background on Bayesian Hierarchical Models

-## Creating a new project
+## How to create a new project